Sports bar guide

 8777 N. Deerwood Dr., Brown Deer, (414) 354-1919

 One of the smaller places on this list, Prime Time offers a friendly setting for taking in a game.
-Prime Time features a 61" big-screen TV and six smaller TVs, easily viewed from anywhere in the bar.
+Prime Time features a 61" big-screen TV and smaller TVs that are easily viewed from anywhere in the bar.
 All major sporting events are shown, with food and drink specials tying in to Packers games and certain other events.

-The decor and memorabilia are very sporty with pennants, old buttons, decades-old autographed pictures and newspaper clippings.
-Food is pretty standard pub fare, but rates high on the taste scale, especially the French onion soup.
-They also feature Mexican food and rib specials.
+The décor and memorabilia are very sporty with pennants, old buttons, decades-old autographed pictures and newspaper clippings.
+Food is pretty standard pub fare, but rates high on the taste scale.

 Romine's High Pockets